 Brickleberry is a 2012 animated series on Comedy Central, produced by Daniel Tosh.
 It features a group of incompetent park rangers and their pet bear, Malloy.
-It is notable for being the first animated series to switch from Flash to traditional animation (most animated shows go the other way around for cost reasons).
+It is notable for being one of the first animated series to switch from Flash to traditional animation (most animated shows go the other way around for cost reasons).
 It's also notable for being renewed twice, despite that many online and offline critics have trashed the show for being like South Park and Family Guy.

 The Ace: Ethel.
 It gets subverted here and there that she isn't perfect as she shows to be (the first episode reveals that she is an alcoholic and she got fired from Yellowstone for drinking on the job — and not wearing pants to work), but she is still the only person good at their job.

 All Gays Are Promiscuous: In one episode, Connie detonates a Gay Bomb and turns everyone gay and her straight.
 At the same time, those who got affected become hyper sex maniacs while Connie doesn't seem to have much a drive while straight in comparison.

 Back-Alley Doctor: Dr. Kuzniak is the only doctor in town, despite being disbarred from practicing medicine.
 Still, everyone goes to him and his practice and he is willing to perform very questionable medical procedures (he makes Krieger from Archer look like Dr. Hibbert).
 He's even his own malpractice attorney.

 Bad Boss: Woody isn't exactly the greatest guy to work for but his jerkness goes Up to Eleven in "Hello Dottie" when he cuts pay, benefits and safety measures to all the employees and then outsources all the ranger positions to Indian Callcenters who communicate through robots.